-Currently, annuitants are required to submit a request in writing for information about their benefit or to make changes to their retirement records.
-To make the process more efficient for annuitants and staff, the Annuitant Self-Service STAR Change Request was submitted to allow annuitants of the Plans to have access to the certain retirement information maintained in STAR.
-The self-service functionality will allow annuitants an opportunity to view and edit certain STAR information.
+In FY 2021, the Office collaborated with DCRB to identify the requirements to implement Annuitant Self-Service functionality in the STAR system.
+In the past, annuitants were required to submit a request in writing for information about their benefit or to make changes to their retirement records.
+To make the process more efficient for annuitants and staff, the Annuitant Self-Service functionality will allow annuitants of the retirement plans to have access to the certain retirement information maintained in STAR.
+The self-service functionality will allow annuitants an opportunity to view and edit certain information.
 Allowing annuitants to view and, in some cases, make changes to their information will make it easier and more convenient and reduce the level of effort required for DCRB and the Office.

-As part of the Annuitant Self-Service implementation, the Office will utilize Treasury's Office of the Chief Information Officer (OCIO) contract with ID.me.
-ID.me is a private company which provides multi-factor authentication services and a complete online identity verification process that will allow individuals access to STAR after completing the registration process on the ID.me website.
-This process allows annuitants to safely and securely enter STAR.
+As part of the implementing the Annuitant Self-Service functionality, the Office utilized Treasury's Office of the Chief Information Officer (OCIO) contract with ID.me.
+ID.me is a private company which provides multi-factor authentication services and a complete online identity verification process.
+Annuitants must first create an ID.me account to verify their identity.
+After the ID.me account is created, annuitants can safely and securely access STAR to view and make certain changes to their information.

-In FY 2021, the Office will collaborate with DCRB to identify the requirements and to develop the appropriate communication for annuitants.
-Implementation of the self-service functionality is scheduled for FY 2021 with a limited population of approximately 600 annuitants.
-After at least 90 days, DCRB and the Office will evaluate the impact to determine how and when to allow access to a larger population.
+The self-service functionality was implemented in July 2021 with a limited population of approximately 600 annuitants.
+In FY 2022, DCRB and the Office will evaluate the impact to determine how and when to allow access to a larger population of annuitants.